flowxo/flowxo-sdk/README.md

 Notice that the script either returns the `league` OR `team` field, never both.

-# output.js (Custom Output Fields)
+# output.js

-`output.js` scripts are executed at runtime and augment the static output fields defined in the `config.js`.
+`output.js` (custom output field) scripts are executed at runtime and augment the static output fields defined in the `config.js`.

 Use an output script where the service supports 'custom fields'.
 For example, many [CRMs](http://en.wikipedia.org/wiki/Customer_relationship_management) allow administrators to define extra data fields alongside standard fields such as name, phone, etc.